Jacinda Ardern extends $5.2b small business loans scheme to the end of the year

 Small Business Minister Stuart Nash has said he did not expect take-up to come close to $5.2b because that figure is based on every eligible company applying for it.

-More than 90,000 small businesses had applied for more than $1.51 billion in loans since May 12, mostly from firms involved in construction, accommodation, restaurants and cafes, retail trade, transport and manufacturing.
+More than 90,000 small businesses had applied for more than $1.51b in loans since May 12, mostly from firms involved in construction, accommodation, restaurants and cafes, retail trade, transport and manufacturing.

-Around 80 per cent of firms who have applied have one to five employees, and just over 90 percent have 10 or fewer staff.
+Around 80 per cent of firms who have applied have one to five employees, and just over 90 per cent have 10 or fewer staff.

 "The average value of each loan is modest, around $16,700.
 But it is much-needed working capital to help in a tight spot," Nash said.